natekimball/stochastic_processes/README.md

 # stochastic_processes
 Python programs for solving Markov Chain and Martingale Problems

-## Solving Irreducible Markov Chains for the Stationary Distribution
+## Solving Irreducible Markov Chain for the Stationary Distribution

 First, edit stat_dist.py to use the desired matrix, then run the following command
 ```